 Change 33.4 as follows and renumber subsequent NOTEs in this subclause:

 NOTE 1—The MMPDU occupies a position in the management plane similar to that of the MAC service data unit (MSDU) in the data plane.
 The MMPDU can be fragmented (under certain circumstances) and in that case is carried in multiple Management frames.
 This illustrates the similarity of the MMPDU to the MSDU.
 An MSDU or MMPDU is transmitted in one or more MPDUs (with the Type field set to Data or Management respectively).
-An MSDU may be carried in an A-MSDU.
+An MSDU can be carried in an A-MSDU.
 An A-MSDU is transmitted in one MPDU.
-An MSDU, A-MSDU or MMPDU may be carried (in an MPDU) in an A-MPDU.
+An MSDU, A-MSDU or MMPDU can be carried (in an MPDU) in an A-MPDU.

-NOTE 2—MMPDUs are, however, often informally referred to as frames, e.g. a “Probe Response frame” rather than a “Probe Response MMPDU”.
+NOTE 2—MMPDUs are, however, often referred to as frames, e.g. a “Probe Response frame” rather than a “Probe Response MMPDU”.

 Change “MMPDU” to “frame” at 1265.45, 2286.57, 2851.11.